sadnanalmanir/SADICodeGenerator/README.txt

+*After generating pom.xml, replace the
+-Change the <name>, <finalName> and <contextPath> values to mysadi_demo -mysadi_demo is taken from serviceClass = "ca.unbsj.cbakerlab.mysadi_demo.getStudentNameByCourse";

 *Currently, the code is generated in
 -File basePath = new File("/home/sadnana/Dropbox/Experiments/AutoSADIServiceCode/").getAbsoluteFile();

 *Editing ontology
 -Go to the tab Ontology Prefix
 --change it to the proper prefix e.g. http://cbakerlab.unbsj.ca:8080/lubm/lubm-sadi-service-ontology.owl#